FloppyPhil/ButtonClassExample/README.md

 Easy way to detect and process, if a Button is pushed or released.

 Simply place the Button.h File, in the same Folder as your .ino File.<BR>
-Setup your .ino file like in ihe ButtonClassExample.ino
+Setup your .ino File like in ihe ButtonClassExample.ino

 Now you are able to get:<BR>
 -Button pushed: true<BR>